disharamesh2001/SOC-learnings/Web security monitoring/READ.md

 * Effective security monitoring requires both technical analysis and contextual understanding of network behavior.
 * Network traffic serves as a valuable source of evidence during security investigations and incident response activities.

-## Topics Covered

-### Network Security Essentials

-Explored foundational network security concepts, common attack vectors, and defensive monitoring techniques.

-### Network Discovery Detection

-Learned how attackers identify systems and services within a network and how defenders can detect reconnaissance activities such as scanning and host discovery.

-### Data Exfiltration Detection

-Investigated techniques used to transfer sensitive data out of a network and learned how to identify indicators of exfiltration attempts.

-### Man-in-the-Middle Detection

-Examined MITM attack concepts and analyzed indicators that may reveal traffic interception or manipulation.

-### IDS Fundamentals

-Learned the principles of Intrusion Detection Systems, alert generation, detection methodologies, and their role in security monitoring.

 ## References

 * TryHackMe – Network Security Essentials